SylvainGa/Calculator/README.md

 If you like the widget, please consider [leaving a positive review](https://apps.garmin.com/en-US/apps/5270a7c6-33c9-4114-8cc6-e513f6866440).

 ## Changelog
+V1.7.5 Removed (again) VivoActive 3 from the list of supported devices since they don't support the onDrag call I make to detect where a swipe was done on screen.

 V1.7.4 Fixed a bug where a swipe left or right after an '=' would end up displaying 0

 V1.7.3 Renove the VivoActive3 and its variant since it doesn't support the onDrag call.
 My bad.